vudala/drone-swarming/README.md

 Implementing a drone swarm on PX4/AirSim simulation

 ### Requirements
-You need all these programs:
+You will need all these libraries:

 - Python client for ROS2:
   - Install: https://github.com/ros2/rclpy